 International students will find the Office of International Services (OIS) helpful in areas such as international admissions, immigration services, and international, social, and cultural programming.

 Student Health is committed to offering Pitt students health care while maintaining professionalism, confidentiality, advocating a healthy lifestyle, and providing health promoting educational aids.
 Their on-site services include dermatology, lab work, general medicine, nutrition counseling, gynecology, orthopedics, health education programs, and pharmacy.

-Instructional services for teaching assistants and teaching fellows provided by the University's Center for Instructional Development and Distance Education (CIDDE
+Instructional services for teaching assistants and teaching fellows provided by the University's Center for Teaching and Learning (UCTL

 The Writing Center